DevC-Kingston/team4/README.md

 ## How we built it
 Tech Stack & Documentation:
-* 1
+* 1 Heroku-18
-* 2
+* 2 ngrok
+* FB Resources

 ## Challenges we ran into
-1. Challenge 1
+1. Deploying webhook
-1. Challenge 2
+1. Modifying code

 ## Accomplishments that we're proud of
-* Accomplishment 1
+* A working product
-* Accomplishment 2
+* Scalable solution

 ## What we learned